Understanding Ovulation and Fertility: Facts to Help You Get Pregnant

 Knowing your menstrual cycle improves your chances of getting pregnant.
 The first phase starts with the first day of your period or blood flow.
-Your body releases hormones that stimulate eggs to grow within follicles inside your ovaries.
-Between day 2 and 14, those hormones also help thicken the lining of your uterus to get ready for the implantation of a fertilized egg.
+Your body releases hormones that makes the eggs inside your ovaries grow.
+Between day 2 and 14, those hormones also help thicken the lining of your uterus to get ready for a fertilized egg.
 This is called the follicular stage.

 What Happens During Ovulation

 The average menstrual cycle is 28-32 days.
-While the exact timing of ovulation can vary, on average it happens between day 11 and 21 of your cycle.
-A brain hormone called luteinizing hormone (LH) surges, triggering the release of the egg that's most ripe.
-At the same time, your cervical mucus changes to a slippery, egg-white consistency, to help sperm make their way to the egg.
+Ovulation usually happens between day 11 and 21 of your cycle.
+A hormone called luteinizing hormone (LH) surges, triggering the release of the egg that's most ripe.
+At the same time, your cervical mucus becomes more slippery to help sperm make their way to the egg.

 It's All in the Timing

-Women are born with about 1-2 million eggs, but only 300 to 400 will be released through ovulation.
-Usually just one egg is released each month.
-The egg travels down the fallopian tube toward the uterus, where it's ready to be fertilized.
-The egg only lives about 12 to 24 hours after leaving the ovary.
-Sperm can live for about 3 to 5 days, so knowing you're due to ovulate soon can help you and your partner plan sex for when you're most likely to conceive.
-If fertilization does not occur, the egg dissolves after 24 hours.
+Women are born with about 1-2 million eggs, but only release 300 to 400 through ovulation.
+Usually you release just one egg each month.
+The egg travels down a fallopian tube, one of the two tubes that connect your ovaries to your uterus.
+If the timing is right, sperm may fertilize it on its way to the uterus.
+If fertilization doesn't happen within 24 hours of the egg leaving the ovary, the egg dissolves.
+Sperm can live for about 3 to 5 days, so knowing when you are ovulating can help you and your partner plan sex for when you're most likely to conceive.

 Tracking Your Most Fertile Days

-Generally, the highest chance of pregnancy is when intercourse occurs 1-2 days prior to ovulation.
+Generally, the highest chance of pregnancy is when sex happens1-2 days before ovulation.
 If you have a regular 28-day cycle, count back 14 days from when you expect your next period to start.
 Plan on having sex every other day around that time -- say, days 12 and 14.
-Keep in mind that having sex every day may decrease a man's sperm count.
-Your cycle may be longer or shorter, so using an online ovulation calculator may help identify the likely day.
+Keep in mind that having sex every day may lower a man's sperm count.
+Your cycle may be longer or shorter, so an online ovulation calculator may help you identify the likely day.

 Tracking Ovulation by Temperature

-After an egg is released, what's left of the follicle, called the corpus luteum, releases the hormone progesterone to help thicken the lining of the uterus in preparation of pregnancy.
+After your body releases an egg, the hormone progesterone kicks in to help build and maintain the lining of the uterus.
 Progesterone causes your body temperature to go up slightly.
-Taking your temperature every morning with a basal thermometer (about $10 at drugstores) before getting out of bed is one way to predict whether ovulation has occurred.
-It's inexpensive but not as accurate as other methods for tracking ovulation.
+So taking your temperature with a basal thermometer every morning before getting out of bed can help you figure out if you ovulated.
+These thermometers are available at the drugstore and are inexpensive, but they aren't as accurate as other methods for tracking ovulation.